dotnet/csharpstandard/standard/types.md

 Both nullable contexts may be specified within source code via nullable directives (§Nullable-Directives) and/or via some implementation-specific mechanism external to the source code.
 If both approaches are used, nullable directives supersede the settings made via an external mechanism.

-If a nullable context is not specified, its default state is disabled.
+The default state for the nullable annotation context and the nullable warning context is implementation defined.

 Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed as having been compiled with nullable annotation and nullable warning contexts enabled.